Криворізького національного університету

 Please, note that submitted articles should meet the following requirements.

-Manuscripts JOURNAL of Kryvyi Rih National University are accepted in the language of submission.
+Manuscripts Mining journal of Kryvyi Rih National University are accepted in the language of submission.

 The electronic version of the paper is sent to the email address: email@example.com